Biology test “Natural communities. Test work “Natural communities Test natural communities of the native land

 both answers are correct

-What influence has light on the plant?
+What effect does light have on a plant?

 growth, flowering, fruiting